 Currently, no Convocation credits are offered through Belmont West or Belmont East.
 Students should plan to complete their requirements before or after that semester.
 Belmont West and East are not considered as Study Abroad Programs.

 If students decide to change the catalog under which they are graduating, they will be bound to the Convo requirements that coincide with the catalog under which they are graduating.

 Belmont University's Convocation program is a common and shared experience that encourages the development of well-rounded individuals.
 Convocation reinforces Belmont's unique statement of purpose in providing "an academically challenging education in a Christian community."
 The mission is to encourage learning outside of the classroom, emphasize the value of lifelong learning and create opportunities for students to explore new and important issues while contributing to community life at Belmont.

 As articulated by the guidelines set forth in the Belmont University student handbook (The Bruin Guide), a student must successfully fulfill all convocation requirements to graduate.
 However, the University recognizes 3 areas of circumstances which may impede the student's ability to complete the necessary requirements via the standard process.
+Additionally, only students with 100+ academic hours are allowed to appeal.
 Please indicate which circumstance most closely aligns with your individual reason for appeal: